-Before a GPSS client can load data into VMware Greenplum, the client must first establish a connection to the Greenplum Streaming Server.
+Before a GPSS client can load data into VMware Tanzu Greenplum, the client must first establish a connection to the VMware Tanzu Greenplum streaming server.

 When you start a GPSS server instance, you provide a JSON-format configuration file.
 You identify the hostname and port on which the GPSS server instance listens for connection requests in this configuration file.
 For more information about the GPSS server, refer to the gpss reference page.